0xSero/partisia-docs/docs/operator-8-synaps.md

 # How to complete the KYB

+To ensure decentralized approval process, the public information about the entity operating the node is verified by an independent 3rd party company called Synaps.
+Your information is verified through a KYB (know your customer) site, where your identity and company credentials are checked.

 You will need ID access to a webcam for likeness, and company documents ready.

 1. Go to the [Synaps portal](https://partisiablockchain.synaps.me/)